Your guide to understanding what is chargeback fraud – and why you need to protect your business.

 6. Respond to Customer Service Issues Promptly

-81% of consumers initiating disputes admit that they do this out of convenience, making it imperative that merchants make it just as convenient for customers to get their issues resolved directly with the merchant.
-With “friendly fraud” rates expected to top $130B in damages from the last year, it’s critical that merchants take every possible preventive measure to eliminate fraud opportunities before they happen.
-One way to do this is to provide 24/7/365 customer support, allowing customers to reach out to your business directly to settle concerns over product or service quality, delivery delays, or return policies that they may otherwise be unclear about.
+81% of consumers initiating disputes admit that they do this out of convenience, making it imperative that merchants make it just as convenient for consumers to get their issues resolved directly with the merchant (The PayPers).
+With “friendly fraud” rates expected to top $130B in damages from the last year, it’s critical that merchants take every possible preventive measure to eliminate fraud opportunities before they happen (Ecommerce Fraud Statistics).
+One way to do this is to provide 24/7/365 customer support, allowing consumers to reach out to your business directly to settle concerns over product or service quality, delivery delays, or return policies that they may otherwise be unclear about.

 Chargeback Fraud Is a Serious Concern

-Using the multifaceted fraud protection available through Rapyd Protect, you can have greater safety from the risk of fraud, no matter where you do business or what payment methods you accept.
+Stop chargeback fraud from hurting your business by using the multifaceted fraud protection available through Rapyd Collect that comes complete with Rapyd Protect, you can have greater safety from the risk of fraud, no matter where you do business or what payment methods you accept.